KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Aruzhan Makhmutova

-This week I approved the visual design of the new sections.
-Developed the design for the record review, search results, and filter by day pages.
-Created the functionality for the "tracker and mood analysis" section
+This week I approved with the team the visual and functional design in the new sections.
+Next I designed the layouts in the records review section, the search screen page drew a detailed search or with the ability to filter on a separate screen.
+To help those users who know what they are looking for.
+Search results and filter by day.
+Created a functional part in the "tracker and mood analysis" section.

 ## Balzhan Jumabekova